rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 # Angels, Demons, and Antichrist

-Despite the nihilism of our modern age, modern people still hold a vague belief in angels and spirits of some sort or another.
+Despite the nihilism of our modern age, modern people still hold a vague belief in angels or spirits.
 Even non-believers flirt with the idea.
 The prevalence of ghost stories within film and television is an indicator of how deeply this ancient idea persists.